danielkurniadi/GoQuiz.gophercises/README.md

 See [EXERCISE.md](docs/EXERCISE.md) for more details on the exercise.
 - [x] Part I  - Simple version, no time limit
 - [x] Part II - Adding Concurrency channel for input scan and timer
-- [x] Bonus 1 - Trimmed and cleanup string input for white prefix and trailing spaces.
+- [x] Bonus 1 - Trimmed and cleanup string input for white prefix and trailing spaces. (master branch)
 - [ ] Bonus 2 - Shuffle quiz questions

 ## Reference